Privacy of Records

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, academic research, or support position; a trustee or outside contractor such as an attorney or auditor acting as an agent for the College; a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks, volunteers and other non-employees performing institutional services and functions as school officials with legitimate education interests.
 A school official has a legitimate education interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the College discloses education records without consent to officials of another school in which a student seeks or intends to enroll; to accrediting agencies; to comply with a judicial order or lawfully issued subpoena; in connection with financial aid for which a student has applied; in connection with a health and safety emergency; to military recruiters.
 The Privacy Act specifically states that parents and other third parties may not have access to a student’s educational records, unless the student gives written permission.
 The College reserves the right to make certain exceptions to the above for federal and state agencies that are gathering information for statistical purposes.

-- The Associate Vice President for Student Services may contact parents, legal guardians, or law enforcement as deemed necessary where there is a danger to a student or to others, or when a student is involved in alcohol and/or drug violations on campus.
+- The Dean of Academic and Student Affairs may contact parents, legal guardians, or law enforcement as deemed necessary where there is a danger to a student or to others, or when a student is involved in alcohol and/or drug violations on campus.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Northwest Suburban College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: